EPA Safer Choice: Safer Chemical Ingredients List

 The Safer Chemical Ingredients List (SCIL) is a list of chemical ingredients that the Safer Choice Program has evaluated and determined to be safer than traditional chemical ingredients used for the same function.
 This list is arranged by functional-use class and is designed to help manufacturers find safer chemical alternatives that meet the criteria of the Safer Choice Program.
 Safer Choice ensures that no confidential or trade secret information appears in the list.

 The Safer Choice Standard and the Criteria for Safer Chemical Ingredients are protective and address a broad range of potential toxicological effects (e.g., carcinogenicity, chronic toxicity and aquatic toxicity).
 All chemicals in the listing are among the safest for their functional use.

 Safer Choice Partner of the Year Awards

 In 2015, the Safer Choice Program launched its Partner of the Year Awards to recognize program participants who have demonstrated leadership in furthering safer chemistry and products.

+Recent Developments and Program Defense (2025)

+In early 2025, the Safer Choice program faced potential elimination as part of a broader EPA reorganization effort under the Trump administration.
+A coalition of more than 270 companies—including Colgate-Palmolive, Unilever, BASF, and Staples—submitted an open letter to the EPA urging the preservation of the program.
+These companies argued that Safer Choice is critical for ensuring the safety of chemical-based products, reducing regulatory uncertainty, and supporting U.S. manufacturing.
+The letter also cited that Safer Choice-certified products accounted for 2.4 billion pounds of production in 2024, a 150% increase since 2021.